wisdark/p0wnedShell/README.md

 ### How to use it:

-Just the run the executables or...
+Just run the executables or...

 To run as x86 binary and bypass Applocker (Credits for this great bypass go to Casey Smith aka subTee):